 In this lesson, you'll create a map that shows hurricane evacuation routes in Houston, Texas.
 First, you'll begin a new map in ArcGIS Online and locate Houston.
 Then, you'll add a map layer that shows evacuation routes.
 Lastly, you'll change the way your map and layers look to better display the data.

-Create a new map
+Begin a map

-If you're in a new ArcGIS Online session, clicking Map will open a new map.
+If you're in a new session, clicking Map will open a new map.
 Otherwise, it will open an existing map (the last map you were using).
-If an existing map opens, click New Map as described in the previous step.
+If an existing map opens, click New Map, and choose Create New Map.

 - Close the Search result pop-up.

 Next, you'll add a layer to your map that shows hurricane evacuation routes in Houston.
 You'll add this layer from the ArcGIS Living Atlas of the World, a collection of curated geographic data from around the globe.

 - On the ribbon, click Add and choose Search for Layers.

 If you have an organizational account, the Add menu also contains the Browse Living Atlas Layers option.
 You can use this option to more directly search for the layer you want, although the steps to do so are slightly different.

 The Search for Layers pane opens.
 The layer you want to add is owned by the Federal User Community, an ArcGIS account that contains United States governmental data.
 You can find the layer more easily by adding the name of the layer's owner to the search terms.